ACCOUNTS AND PASSWORDS

 ACKNOWLEDGING AND CITING THE CRI

-A: Thank you for acknowledging the CRI.
-We recommend the following language:
+Thank you for acknowledging the CRI in grants, papers, and IRB documentation.
+We recommend using the language below.

 The Center for Research Informatics is funded by the Biological Sciences Division at the University of Chicago with additional funding provided by the Institute for Translational Medicine, CTSA grant number UL1 TR000430 from the National Institutes of Health.